ANSC/FSHN 492 WI

 STUDENT RESPONSIBILITIES:

-1. FSHN: Purchase liability insurance policy (about $35, form from instructor).
+1. FSHN: Purchase liability insurance policy (about $35, form on web).

 2. Take responsibility for personal health insurance.